Snake River Expedition: Ride description

-Much like its predecessor, Snake River Expedition takes riders on a tour through the lagoon, and navigates much of the same route.
-Guests accompany Trapper Dan, who is smuggling unknown cargo through risky waters.
-The experience contains a mix of live actors, animatronics, and physical sets.
-The boats are driven manually by a ride operator (in character with the setting) instead of being guided by an underwater track.
-Hence, the nature of the attraction is more akin to Disney's Jungle Cruise instead of Universal Studio's Jaws: The Ride.
+Much like its predecessor, Snake River Expedition took riders on a tour through the lagoon, and navigated much of the same route.
+Guests accompanied Trapper Dan, who was smuggling unknown cargo through risky waters.
+The experience contained a mix of live actors, animatronics, and physical sets.
+The boats were driven manually by a ride operator (in character with the setting) instead of being guided by an underwater track.
+Hence, the nature of the attraction was much different than Disney's Jungle Cruise or Universal Studio's Jaws: The Ride.